 The estimated fair value of the reporting unit is then compared to its carrying amount including goodwill.
 If the estimated fair value exceeds the carrying amount, goodwill will be considered not to be impaired and the second step of the GAAP impairment test is not necessary.
 If the carrying amount including goodwill exceeds its estimated fair value, the second step of the impairment test is performed to measure the amount of the impairment, if any.
-Based on this analysis, there was no impairment of the Company's recorded goodwill in 2009, 2008 or 2007.
+Based on this analysis, there was no impairment of the Company's recorded goodwill in 2010, 2009 or 2008.
+The Company does not believe that the reporting unit is at risk of impairment in the future.
 The discounted cash flow analysis includes a number of assumptions such as weighted average cost of capital, projected sales volume, net sales, cost of sales and operating expenses.
 Changes in these assumptions could materially impact the fair value estimates.